offscale/libacquire/README.md

   | [miniz](https://github.com/richgel999/miniz) with [zip](https://github.com/kuba--/zip) API | `USE_MINIZ` | All that miniz + zip supports; default † fallback

 ### Checksum

-Note that most checksum libraries are crypto libraries so working with these APIs isn't required for libacquire:
+Note that most checksum libraries are crypto libraries, so working with these APIs isn't required for libacquire:

   | API                                                           | Package enable flag | OS support                      |
   ----------------------------------------------------------------| ------------------- |---------------------------------|